JisongLiu/Gym-/README.md

 - Manager  (manager) Coach
 - Coach (train) Member  train should have an attribute, time slot
 - Maintainer (Maintain) Facilities
-Since there is no obligable limitation for member to use facilities, we should not have a relationship between member and facilities.
+-Since there is no obligable limitation for member to use facilities, we should not have a relationship between member and facilities.